-- a. post holes for the erection of fences; - b. post holes for permitted or approved buildings or signs; - c. driving of piles for building foundations; - d. earthworks in the Port Zone; - e. earthworks in the rural or rural residential zones, outside flood hazard overlay zones, associated with burying material infected by unwanted organisms as declared by the Ministry for Primary Industries' Chief Technical Officer or an emergency declared by the Minister for Primary Industries under the Biosecurity Act 1993; - f. earthworks subject to an approved building consent, except in the rural or rural residential zones or where they are located more than 1.8m from the building; - g. earthworks for the erection of new fences or the construction of walking tracks or vehicle tracks, where the fence or track is associated with a permitted land use or city-wide activity, provided that the earthworks: - i. do not result in a change in finished ground level that exceeds 1m; and - ii. do not exceed 2m in width if located in an ASBV or ONF, ONCC, HNCC or NCC overlay zone, or 3m in width outside these areas. - h. earthworks ancillary to the operation, repair and maintenance of the roading network; - i. earthworks ancillary to the operation, repair and maintenance of the rail network; - j. earthworks ancillary to forestry; and - k. earthworks ancillary to the operation, repair, minor upgrading and maintenance of existing network utilities.
+- a. post holes for the erection of fences; - b. post holes for permitted or approved buildings or signs; - c. driving of piles for building foundations; - d. earthworks in the Port Zone; - e. earthworks in the rural or rural residential zones, outside flood hazard overlay zones, associated with burying material infected by unwanted organisms as declared by the Ministry for Primary Industries' Chief Technical Officer or an emergency declared by the Minister for Primary Industries under the Biosecurity Act 1993; - f. earthworks subject to an approved building consent, except in the rural or rural residential zones or where they are located more than 1.8m from the building; - g. earthworks for the erection of new fences or the construction of walking tracks or vehicle tracks, where the fence or track is associated with a permitted land use or city-wide activity, provided that the earthworks: - i. do not result in a change in finished ground level that exceeds 1m; and - ii. do not exceed 2m in width if located in an ASBV or ONF, ONCC, HNCC or NCC overlay zone, or 3m in width outside these areas. - h. earthworks ancillary to the operation, repair, and maintenance of the roading network; and - i. earthworks ancillary to forestry.

-8A.5.1.1 General
+8A.5.1.2 Scale Thresholds